jarokaz/CLVPipelines/deploy/README.md

 To build and deploy the solution:
 1. Open [Cloud Shell](https://cloud.google.com/shell/docs/) in your project.
 2. Clone this repo.
 3. Update `build.sh` with your argument values.
+Remember that the setup created both the GKE cluster and the GCS bucket.
+The GCS bucket's name is `gs://[YOUR_PROJECT_ID]-artifacts
 4. Execute `build.sh`.